Born: 1877, Westleton, Suffolk.

 John Phillips, 5, born Cransford.

 Thomas was 24 years old, a Steam Engine Fitter.
 He was living with his parents & siblings.

 Thomas, 47, a Steam Engine Maker – Fitter.

 Charles, 22, a Steam Engine Bodymaker Labourer.

 Mary Ann, 17.

 Thomas was 34 years old, a Blacksmith.
 He was married and Head of the Household.

-Thomas is also remembered on St. John the Baptist church memorial, Ipswich.
+Thomas is also remembered on the war memorial at St. John the Baptist Church, Ipswich.